nardinan/magrathea/README.md

 =========
 For more informations about DAMPE (or DArk Matter Particle Explorer) take a look here: http://dpnc.unige.ch/dampe/index.html

 DAMPE's TRB data acquisition system.
 This software is designed to acquire data from the final system and to read and manage informations for every connected "Ladder".
-This software needs Miranda (http://github.com/nardinan/miranda) and has been tested on Scientific Linux (>= 6.5).
+This software needs Miranda (http://github.com/nardinan/miranda) and has been tested on Scientific Linux (>= 6.5) and its tools (viewer, compare and others) also on Mac OSX.
 In addition, this software requires:

 *	PLX SDK environment
 *	some environmental variables defined (take a look to bashrc.example)